dmillett/clash/README.md

 # clash
-A clojure project for interactively analyzing structured text files (ex: logs, csv, etc.), within the REPL.
+A clojure project for quick interactive analysis of structured text files (ex: logs, csv, etc.), within the REPL.
 After parsing structured text into an in memory data structure as an *atom*, clash facilitates counting and collecting results from the data structure based on specified predicates and incrementing functions.